DoctorMcKay/node-steam-session/README.md

         this property to not send a machine ID (not sending a machine ID may cause problems in the future).
     - `machineFriendlyName` - Only applicable when using EAuthTokenPlatformType.SteamClient.
 Pass a `string` containing the machine name that you want to report to Steam when logging on.
 If omitted, a machine name will automatically be generated in the format `DESKTOP-ABCDEFG`.
-Auto-generated machine IDs are always the same on the same machine (it's based on the hash of your actual machine's hostname)

 You can only use one of `localAddress`, `httpProxy`, `socksProxy` or `agent` at the same time.
 If you try to use more than one of them, an Error will be thrown.

+Auto-generated machine names are always the same for the same account (based on hash of account name) if account name is known, or always the same for the same machine (based on hash of your machine's hostname) if account name is unknown.
+In other words:
+  - When using `startWithCredentials` method, auto-generated machine name will base on account name
+  - When using `startWithQR` method, auto-generated machine name will base on machine's hostname

 If you specify a custom transport, then you are responsible for handling proxy or agent usage in your transport.